 It is vital to protect your mattress throughout the whole transportation process; the last thing you want is to go through the hassle of taking from place to place only to find it is ruined.
 It is for this reason that you need a mattress bag.
 This bag ensures you can protect it from dust, dirt, accidental tears, as well as protect it from other risks.
 Ensure you wrap the bag with tape to protect the goods beneath.

 4. Label clearly

 If you plan to move multiple mattresses, it’s a very good idea to label the bag with the owners name or the desired destination room, especially if there are more than one of a similar size.
 This can save time and energy by taking it to the right room first time around.

 With the help of a friend(s) depending on the size and weight, begin to carry out of the room and through the home.
 It is recommended to avoid bending or folding it to prevent deforming the shape.
 As mentioned earlier, it is important to clear a path to aid easy portability.

 6. Load into van or truck

 The safest position for placement during the transport process in your van is against its wall.
 Tie down in place using a rope to boost security and safety.
 However, memory foam mattresses may come with their own guidelines, as some require that they lay flat; therefore it is good that you check with your manufacturer’s instructions.
 Also, when looking to load your mattress, it is important that you use the right vehicle or you will be forced to fold it which is highly inadvisable.

 Hire Professional Movers

 This option is all about finding a company to do all the hard work for you.
 They have the expertise, which means they are equipped and knowledgeable enough to tackle the process efficiently and at minimum risk as they also come with an insurance cover to protect your goods.
-This is safer especially for first time movers.
-You practically need nothing other than make payment for them to deliver on the service.
+This is safer, especially for first-time movers.
+You practically need nothing other than making payment for them to deliver on the service.
 The only disadvantage is the cost implication, which can be rather expensive.